-- Contact Campus Security at 717-391-7225. - Notify your supervisor, as appropriate. - Isolate the disorderly person, if possible, and remain until instructed by a college official. - Avoid any behaviors which are confrontational, or which may further incite an angry, aggressive, assaultive, or threatening person.
+- Contact Campus Security at 717-391-7225.
+(Based on situation 911 may be called). - Notify your supervisor, as appropriate. - Isolate the disorderly person, if possible, and remain until instructed by a college official. - Avoid any behaviors which are confrontational, or which may further incite an angry, aggressive, assaultive, or threatening person.